Advertisement

 Complete Guide to Section 8 & Public Housing in Montana

-The affordable housing programs tracked in Montana include Public Housing (11 open), Section 8 Housing Choice Vouchers (HCV) (7 open), Project-Based Vouchers (PBV) (2 open), RAD, Mainstream (1 open).
+The affordable housing programs tracked in Montana include Section 8 Housing Choice Vouchers (HCV) (6 open), Public Housing (11 open), Project-Based Vouchers (PBV) (6 open), RAD, Mainstream (1 open), VASH.
 Each program has its own eligibility criteria, application process, and wait times.
 In most cases, applicants can apply to multiple program types at the same housing authority, and there is no limit to the number of housing authorities you can apply to statewide.

-The cities with the most open waitlists in Montana right now are Helena (12), Whitefish (6), Missoula (4), Billings (2), and Glasgow (2) .
+The cities with the most open waitlists in Montana right now are Helena (14), Whitefish (12), Missoula (7), Glendive (6), and Billings (6) .
 Applicants who are flexible about location will generally receive assistance sooner than those who apply to a single waitlist in a high-demand area.

 Eligibility Requirements for Montana